li-brandon/li-brandon/README.md

 <p>
    My name is Brandon Li and I'm majoring in Finance + Computer Science and minoring in Human-Computer Interaction at Washington University in St. Louis 🐻.

-   I'm from Houston 🤠, living and studying in St. Louis.
+   I'm from Houston, TX 🤠, living and studying in St. Louis, MO.

    You can find me on Twitter, LinkedIn, or reach me at li.brandon@outlook.com.